SHOTAiiMURA/CalculatorIOS/README.md

 3. The numbers previously typed were displayed above the numbers shown on the main display.

 ## Key Programming Idea
+- avoiding infinite number
+- When the calculation is finished and the next number is entered, the previous number is automatically deleted.
 ## Future Improvement
+  This was my first time using GUI and Python to create an application.
+I created the calculator in a few hours.
+This time I implemented only simple four math functions.
+In my next project, I would like to implement a calculator that can perform calculations, adding root calculations and statistical calculations to the calculator.
+Also, I would like to add a split function, which is not available in the iPhone calculator, and a tip calculation function, which would be useful when traveling abroad.
 ## Impression
+  When I wrote the Python code, I wrote it using conditional processing.
+Since it was only a function of basic computation, it was not difficult to write codes.
+However, there was one problem that took me some time to solve: when I input a decimal point, the number was displayed on the console, but not on the calculator display.
+In conclusion, this project made me realize how great and fun the GUI is and inspired me to create more projects using it.